 Easy Red Velvet Cake Mix Cookies are your next go-to Valentine's day cookie.
 This recipe features a quick and easy recipe, the bold flavor of Red Velvet, and the creamy and smooth center.

 Quick cookies are some of our favorites!
-Especially when they are as tasty as these recipes.
 Try our homemade Oreos for a similar taste and look.
-We also love baking Sour Cream Cookies, Strawberry Cake Mix Cookies, and Grinch Cookies.
+For more cake cookies, try our Strawberry Cookies, and Cake Mix Cookies.

 Jump to: